The Best Pumpkin Patches Across the U.S.

 The original Studt Family pumpkin patch was started over 30 years ago.
-It reopened 15 years ago, as a you-pick pumpkin patch that then expanded to include their Giant Slide, Hay Mountain, and Dark Acres Haunted Maze.
-Visit on Oct.
-27th for Pumpkin Fest, an all-day Halloween event that the whole family can enjoy.
+It reopened 15 years ago, as a U-Pick pumpkin patch that then expanded to include their Giant Slide, Hay Mountain, and Dark Acres Haunted Maze.

 3. Autumn at the Arboretum, Dallas, Texas

 Known as "Dallas' Favorite Fall Tradition," Autumn at the Arboretum allows locals to enjoy the sites and festivities of the country without ever having to leave the city.

 Located at the Dallas Arboretum and Botanical Gardens, the event runs from Sept.
 19th to Nov.
 1st.
 The highlight is the nationally acclaimed Pumpkin Village, featuring creative pumpkin displays utilizing over 90,000 pumpkins, gourds, and squashes.